 How to overcome the fears of growth as a professional

 Start by identifying the fears holding you back from reaching your next level.
 Our thoughts are powerful, but they can be damaging and limiting when building out your dreams.
 The fear of failure is like the dark cloud that follows most professionals as they work on advancing their careers, especially through entrepreneurship.
 Rather than simply stopping people from being entrepreneurial, fear of failure can also serve as a motivator for success with a better understanding of your response dynamics.
-To help you better recognize and challenge your internal reactions to growth we put together some exercises to help you find those fears with the Believe Bigger Workbook available here.
+To help you better recognize and challenge your internal reactions to growth we put together some exercises to help you find those fears with the Believe Bigger Workbook available here for entrepreneurs.

 Here are a few prompts from the workbook to challenge your mindset: